Berks County FEMA Floodplain Viewer

 The FIS is a narrative report of a community's flood hazards including: a description of the areas studied and the engineering methods used; past flooding information; and graphic profiles of the flood sources.

-1. To view FEMA's Flood Insurance Rate Maps (FIRM) and Flood Insurance Study (FIS) issued July 3, 2012:
+2. View FEMA's Flood Insurance Rate Maps (FIRM) and Flood Insurance Study (FIS) issued July 3, 2012:

-FEMA Flood Zone Designations
+FEMA Flood Zone Designations and Information to Consider

 Flood insurance is mandatory if you live in a high-risk area (Zones A and AE) and have a mortgage from a federally regulated lender.